Relixir Alternatives in 2026

 Otterly ($29-489/mo)

-Otterly starts at $29/mo and tracks 6 AI search engines: ChatGPT, Perplexity, Google AI Overviews, Google AI Mode, Gemini, and Copilot.
+Otterly starts at $29/mo and tracks 4 AI search engines at its base: ChatGPT, Google AI Overviews, Perplexity, and Copilot, with Gemini, Google AI Mode, and Claude available as paid add-ons.
 It includes a GEO audit tool and link citation tracking.
-No content generation, but at $29/mo you can measure AI search visibility across more engines than Relixir's Basic plan for one-seventh the price.
+There is no content generation, but at $29/mo Otterly is the cheapest way here to measure AI search visibility, roughly one-seventh the price of Relixir's Basic plan, and its entry undercuts every execution platform including Loudmink.
 Otterly also offers a free snapshot to test before committing.

-Peec AI's Starter ($100/mo) tracks 3 AI search engines of your choice with 25 prompts.
-Adding engines costs extra, but the platform supports up to 7 engines including ChatGPT, Perplexity, Google AI Overviews, Gemini, Claude, Copilot, and Grok.
+Peec AI's Starter ($95/mo) tracks 3 AI search engines of your choice with 25 prompts.
+Adding engines costs extra, and the platform supports up to 7 in total (ChatGPT, Perplexity, Google AI Overviews, Google AI Mode, Copilot, and Gemini, with Claude on Enterprise only).
 The Actions task queue lets you log optimization tasks without leaving the platform.
-All plans include unlimited user seats and a 7-day free trial.
-Peec AI raised $29M with a $100M+ valuation, which addresses the longevity question that smaller seed-stage platforms raise.
+Peec's genuine edges are bundled brand-sentiment scoring, multilingual coverage across 100+ languages, and unlimited user seats on every plan, plus a 7-day free trial.
+Peec AI is reported to have raised around $29M (Series A), which eases the longevity question that smaller seed-stage platforms raise.

 If You Need More Engine Coverage